karollynecosta/aws_solutions_architect-associate/README.md

 		scaling capacity - vertical or horizontal
 		But you CAN'T access throught SSH

+IAM DB Authentication:
+	IAM database authentication provides the following benefits:
+		Network traffic to and from the database is encrypted using Secure Sockets Layer (SSL).
+		You can use IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
+		For applications running on Amazon EC2, you can use profile credentials specific to your EC2 instance to access your database instead of a password, for greater security

 RDS Backups:
 	Are automaticaly enabled in RDS
 	Daily full backup of the databse